 The secret to saving time and boosting productivity is to find the right CRM to manage and trigger your sales automation.
 What is CRM?
 It stands for customer relationship management: a powerful system that connects the data from your sales leads and customers, all in one place.

 The right CRM starts to create value the minute you enter your first lead.
-For best results, make sure that all your leads are processed through your CRM.
+For the best results, make sure that all your leads are processed through your CRM.
 By having everything in one place, you can quickly identify which reps are crushing it and which have bottlenecks.
 Or, monitor deal progress and brainstorm how to move forward with cold leads.

-How do you find the best sales automation software?
+How do you find the best sales automation tools?
 There are dozens of options available, each one with unique benefits.
 As a general rule of thumb, here are the top features to look for in sales automation software:

-Automate and personalize communication: Use the data you collect to proactively nurture leads and grow your revenue.
+Use the data you collect to proactively nurture leads and grow your revenue.
 Use autoresponders to send a series of personalized emails or build nurture series based on certain actions.

-An easy-to-use landing page builder: Look for an intuitive interface that lets you create landing pages, without needing coding skills.
+Look for an intuitive interface that lets you create landing pages, without needing coding skills.
 You want your landing pages to be mobile-friendly and load quickly.
 As an extra bonus, look for a landing page builder that lets you access high-quality, royalty-free images.

-Pipeline management: Streamline your sales cycle with automated follow-up reminders, forecast creation based on prospect needs and trends, and reports by product, lead source, and other metrics.
+Streamline your sales cycle with automated follow-up reminders, forecast creation based on prospect needs and trends, and reports by product, lead source, and other metrics.

-Third-party integrations: Look for sales automation software that integrates with the tools you use to extend your productivity.
+Look for sales automation software that integrates with the tools you use to extend your productivity.
 Have an online store?
 Integrate with tools like Shopify, BigCommerce, Magento, and WooCommerce.
 Want to streamline your accounting?
 Integrate with QuickBooks or Xero.